-- In the southern part of the country, the transmission season is 9 months or more, with a small peak from May to June and a larger peak from October to November.
+In the southern part of Ghana, the transmission season is nine months or more, with a small peak from May to June and a larger peak from October to November.
 Although Ghana’s entire population is at risk of malaria infection, children under five years of age and pregnant women are at higher risk of severe illness due to lowered immunity.

 With 2.1% of global malaria cases and deaths, and 1.9% of global malaria deaths, Ghana is among the 15 highest burden malaria countries in the world.
 It accounts for 4.3% of malaria cases in West Africa Between 2017–2020, however, Ghana made significant progress in malaria control – cases decreased by 19% (from 201 cases per 1000 of the population at risk to 163 cases) – although deaths remained similar at 0.39 per 1000 of the population at risk over the same period.
 To reduce the burden of malaria in the country, the high burden, high impact approach was introduced in Ghana in November 2019.